johnsonlee/trace/README.md

 adb logcat -s trace
 ```

-## Launch speed optimization
+## Performance optimization

-Trace gradle plugin is useful and convinient for app launch speed optimization
+Trace gradle plugin is useful and convinient for performance optimization by
-by dumping the trace log via logcat:
+dumping the trace log via logcat:

 1. Clean logcat